elastic/integrations/docs/subobjects_adoption_guide.md

 By the end of 2023, we started [adding support for the subobjects](https://github.com/elastic/package-spec/issues/349) mapping parameter to package-spec and Kibana.

-#### Field vs. Data Stream

-Users can set the subobjects mapping parameter on a single field or for the whole data stream (root level).

 When the last requirement was merged in Elasticsearch, we added support for per-field subobjects in stack 8.13 and per data stream in stack 8.14.

 ### High-level Overview

 The default value for subobjects is true, so Elasticsearch turns fields with dots in their names into an object tree.

+#### Field vs. Data Stream

-The subobjects mapping parameter applies to single fields and the whole data stream.
+Users can set the subobjects mapping parameter on a single field or for the whole data stream (root level).

 #### Per field